quoctuancqt/demo-git-action/README.md

-# This repo demo how to use git action to deploy microservices to AKS
+## This repo demo how to use git action to deploy microservices to AKS using dotnet/tye